XanderDW/PBC-DBSCAN/README.md

 To reference this work, please cite:\
 de Wit, X.M. & Gabbana, A. (2025).
 DBSCAN in domains with periodic boundary conditions. ([arxiv.org/abs/2501.16894](https://arxiv.org/abs/2501.16894)).

-Feel free to use the following bibitem
+Feel free to use the following bibitem:
 ```
 @misc{dewit2025,
       title={DBSCAN in domains with periodic boundary conditions},